TimkaSR1/Glungus-Every-Hour/README.md

 # Glungus Every Hour

-Silly little bot that posts glungus
+Silly little twitter bot that posts glungus

 Requirements for Ubuntu:
 - Desktop environment (any de will work)